 Today, the ENERGY STAR label can be found on more than 65 different kinds of products found in our homes and workplaces including lighting, appliances, office equipment, consumer electronics, and heating and cooling equipment.
 Energy-efficient homes as well as schools, government buildings, and commercial and industrial buildings also can earn the ENERGY STAR.
 Learn more at www.energystar.gov.

-ENERGY STAR certified clothes washers use about 35 percent less water and 20 percent less energy for washing than standard models.
-Replacing your washer with an ENERGY STAR qualified model can save you $315 over the product’s lifetime.
+ENERGY STAR certified clothes washers use about 35 percent less water and 35 percent less energy for washing than standard models.
+Replacing your washer with an ENERGY STAR certified model can save you $600 over the product’s lifetime.

-ENERGY STAR certified air conditioners are on average 10 percent more energy-efficient than standard models.
-If every room air conditioner sold this year earned the ENERGY STAR, it would prevent 500 million pounds of greenhouse gas emissions annually, equivalent to the emissions from about 49,000 cars.
+ENERGY STAR certified air conditioners are on average 15 percent more energy-efficient than standard models.
+If all every room air conditioner sold this year earned the ENERGY STAR, it would prevent 7 billion pounds of annual greenhouse gas emissions, equivalent to the emissions from more than 670,000 vehicles.

 ENERGY STAR qualified TVs save energy both in standby and active modes and are on average over 20 percent more energy efficient than conventional models .
 The label can be found on everything from standard TVs to HD-ready TVs, to the largest flat-screen LCD and plasma models.